data-forge/data-forge-js/README.md

 Used to index a data frame for operations such as *merge*.
 If not specified an integer index (starting at 0) is generated based on row position.
 An index can be explicitly set by promoting a column to an index.

-## Enumerator
+## Iterator

-An enumerator is used to iterate the rows of a data frame or column.
-Enumerators allow lazy evaluation (row by row evaluation) of data frames and columns.
+An object that iterates the rows of a data frame or column.
+Iterators allow lazy evaluation (row by row evaluation) of data frames and columns.

 This is the same concept as an enumerator in C#.

+todo: can have links here to JS resources explaining iterators.

 # Basic Usage